 The police station where the pair work is actually the Dade County Courthouse.
 The building was also seen in the 1981 Sydney Pollack film “Absence of Malice.”

 LOCATION: 73 W Flagler St, Miami, FL 33130

 “Club Hell,” where Marcus gets into a fight in the bathroom, was the heavily dressed Scottish Rite Temple.
 The same building appears in Michael Mann’s 2006 film adaptation of “Miami Vice.”

 LOCATION: 471 NW 3rd St, Miami, FL 33128

 The apartment where Mike, played by Will Smith, lives was the former Collins Park hotel in Miami Beach, which was also seen in the original “Miami Vice” television series.
-The property has since undergone heavy remodeling.
+The property is currently undergoing remodeling.

 The house from “The Fresh Prince of Bel-Air” is notoriously difficult to see from the street, as is it obscured by a gate, fencing, shrubs and trees.
 However, if there are a few areas you can get a fairly unobstructed photo.